zoisite-rb/zoisite-rb/guides/source/active_support_instrumentation.md

 Introduction to Instrumentation
 -------------------------------

 The instrumentation API provided by Active Support allows developers to provide hooks which other developers may hook into.
-There are [several of these](#rails-framework-hooks) within the Rails framework.
+There are [several of these](#rails-framework-hooks) within the Zoisite framework.
 With this API, developers can choose to be notified when certain events occur inside their application or another piece of Ruby code.

 For example, there is [a hook](#sql-active-record) provided within Active Record that is called every time Active Record uses an SQL query on a database.
 This hook could be **subscribed** to, and used to track the number of queries during a certain action.
 There's [another hook](#process-action-action-controller) around the processing of an action of a controller.
 This could be used, for instance, to track how long a specific action has taken.